panchicore/radar-experiments-v0/README.md

 - Mobile application integration with magnetometer and GPS
 - Backend integration with PostgreSQL + PostGIS for scalable data storage
 - Multi-user support with saved profiles and locations
+- Integration with real-time safety data sources
+- Migration to Kotlin to create native apps
+- Creating a comprehensive backend service using Supabase + PostGIS
 - Time-based safety analysis to show changes over time
-- Integration with real-time safety data sources
-- Migration to React/Next.js for enhanced UI capabilities
-- Creating a comprehensive backend service using Supabase

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit Issues or Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License